data2viz/data2viz/docs/background/geo.md

 # Date2Viz geo

-Data2viz `io.data2viz.geo` module goal is to provide tools to facilitate map projections: transformation of the latitudes and longitudes of locations from the surface of a sphere into locations on a plane.
+Data2viz `io.data2viz.geo` module goal is to provide tools to facilitate map projections: the transformation of the latitudes and longitudes of locations from the surface of a sphere into locations on a plane.
+However, projections are not limited to discrete points.
+To draw maps, we need more complex geometries: lines (streets, highways, and boundaries), polygons (countries, provinces, tracts of land), and multi-part collections of these types.

+The GeoJson specification defines these geometries, which are the start of this API.

+`GeoJson   —>   projection   —>   Path`

 The module provide the basics projections: orthographic, ...